kpn-dsh/dsh-cli/user_guide.md

 ### Environment variables

-If you did not specify the target platform and/or target tenant on the command line, the tool will try to get the values from environment variables:
+If you did not specify the target platform and/or target tenant on the command line, the `dsh` tool will try to get the values from environment variables:

 * `DSH_CLI_PLATFORM` - Specify the target platform by providing either the full name or the alias (e.g. `np-aws-lz-dsh` or `nplz`).
 * `DSH_CLI_TENANT` - Specify the tenant name.
 * `DSH_CLI_PASSWORD_FILE` - Specify the name of a file containing the target password.
-  This can either be an absolute file name or a relative file name from the working directory of your application.
+  This can either be an absolute file name or a relative file name from the working directory.
 * `DSH_CLI_PASSWORD` - The password can also be specified directly from an environment variable.

 ```bash